• Skip to primary navigation

 You don't have to live with scratched hardwood floors!
 There is a super easy way to fix shallow scratches and it doesn't cost a lot!

-Of course if you put your face right up to the scratches you can see them because there are still the scratch indentations there (I didn’t sand anything down after all), but to a person who isn’t checking the floor out with a microscope, they look beautiful once again.
+Of course if you put your face right up to the scratches you can see them because there are still the scratch indentations there (I didn’t sand anything down after all).
+But, to a person who isn’t checking the floor out with a microscope, it looks beautiful.

 You don't have to live with scratched hardwood floors!
 There is a super easy way to fix shallow scratches and it doesn't cost a lot!